 Buying cars online is becoming increasingly popular thanks to a surge in car buying services and leasing deals which have made it easier than ever to secure a deal on a brand new car.
 So easy, in fact, some buyers aren’t even going down to the showroom before securing a deal.
 Obviously, we’d always recommend getting behind the wheel and test driving a car (preferably a number of cars) before making a purchase, here’s why...

-Right now, Mazda are offering up to £5,500 off selected new models in their Scrappage Upgrade Scheme.
-Hyundai are offering up to £3,000 off new SUVs and Kia up to £2,500 off selected models in their scrappage scheme.
-Audi are offering deposit contributions, Seat are offering two free services and an extra £500 saving when you take a test drive with their easymove offers.
-These aren't just exclusive to Mazda, Hyundai, Kia, Audi and Seat, lots of manufacturers have these offers on throughout the year.
+Right now, Mazda are offering up to £4,000 off selected new models, and Ford up to £4,250 off in their scrappage schemes.
+Hyundai are offering up to £5,000 off new SUVs and Kia up to £2,500 off selected models in their scrappage schemes.
+Similar schemes are offered from Nissan and Renault when you trade in your old car.
+You can save up to £3,000 off a Renault Kadjar and up to £5,000 off a new Qashqai.
+Some manufacturers also offer incentives for taking a test drive, to encourage you to try before you buy.
+These aren't just exclusive to Mazda, Hyundai, Kia, Nissan, Renault and Ford, even Maserati are offering deals on their Levante SUV.
+Lots of manufacturers have these offers on throughout the year including 0% finance deals.
 It really is worth the effort to get behind the wheel of a car you might be interested in for this reason alone.

 Find out the truth for yourself

 It’s no secret that the miles per gallon figures quoted in the brochures are often generously exaggerated by some manufacturers.
 It’s also worth noting that we all drive differently, some more economically than others.
 If you take a car out for a test drive and drive it in your normal conditions then you can get a real world and honest idea of what fuel efficiency you can expect.
 Don’t just take the salesperson’s word for it.